-The University's Career Services Manager is available to assist students who are seeking to make a career move (either within their current organization or by switching employers).
-Counseling regarding aptitude assessment and resumé writing is provided.
-For job placement purposes, a database of currently available opportunities is also maintained; and the Career Services Manager provides active support and assistance to students in finding employment.
 The MBA program is a graduate-level, twelve-course, 36 credit hour program.
-It consists of seven common core courses and five advanced elective/Concentration courses.
+It consists of seven common core courses and five advanced elective/concentration courses.
 Six of the common core courses provide broad exposure to the functional areas of management.
 The seventh common core course, Strategic Management and Policy, is the Program's capstone course and is normally taken during the last term in the Program.

-In their application for admission, students must specify whether they are interested in pursuing the Generalist MBA Program or a program with a Concentration in either International Finance or International Marketing.
+In their application for admission, students must specify whether they are interested in pursuing the Generalist MBA Program or a program with a concentration in either International Finance or International Marketing.